-Lately, I have been having such a strong desire to get this house decorated like Joanna Gaines stopped on over, with a touch of my own style of course.
-Something about being on a 6-month spending freeze, and moving out to the country made had me waiting and waiting to get this place decorated.
+Lately, I have had such a strong desire to get this house decorated like Joanna Gaines stopped on over, with a touch of my style.
+Unfortunately, being on a 6-month spending freeze and moving out to the country made me wait and wait to get this place decorated.

-Plus you know how it is when you consider yourself or others even do as frugal.
-You want to make all your own decor you see on Pinterest, but you don’t have the time, but mostly the supplies cost too much!
+Plus, you know how it is when you consider yourself or others even as frugal.
+For example, you want to make all your decor you see on Pinterest, but you don’t have the time, but mainly the supplies cost too much!

 I spent $25 on this Farmhouse Style DIY Wire Hanging Plant Basket

 Fake?
 Yes, fake.
-I love gardening, I love nature.
-I love real plants.
+I love gardening, and I love nature.
+I love natural plants.

 I kill them.
 Inside.

 It’s true.
-I once had a Jade plant my mom gave me and it was on its last leg, so I thought that it needed to get directly outside, I burnt it.
-My mom who is pretty much a master gardener, sweetly and puzzled said, ” Hmm, I’ve never seen that happen.”
+I once had a Jade plant my mom gave me, which was on its last leg, so I thought it needed to get directly outside; I burnt it.
+My mom, who is pretty much a master gardener, sweetly and puzzled, said, ” Hmm, I’ve never seen that happen.”

-I could keep buying real plants and dropping $5 a plant every few months.
+I could keep buying natural plants and dropping $5 a plant every few months.

 I want the plants to look good and for me to forget about them.

-If you love real plants, by all means, you could line the baskets with plastic and dirt as well.
-The truth is the creativity from this idea is endless, so change it to how it fits you.
+If you love natural plants, by all means, you could line the baskets with plastic and dirt as well.
+But, the truth is the creativity from this idea is endless, so change it to how it fits you.

 Where Did I Buy My Goods

 I found the wire baskets for an AMAZING price, $2 at Dollar General!
 Holla!!
-Seriously it’s awesome.
-I even got bigger baskets for my next DIY farmhouse style project.
-I also was able to use a coupon, of course, right, since I’m also a coupon blogger, and ended up paying less than $2 a basket!
+Seriously it’s incredible.
+I even got more extensive baskets for my next DIY farmhouse-style project.
+I also was able to use a coupon, right, since I’m also a coupon blogger, and ended up paying less than $2 a basket!

 Dollar General has digital coupons you can add.
-When you go to the store and check out you type in your phone number to access the coupons you clipped beforehand.
-They frequently have $5 off a $25 purchase which is what I used.
+Then, when you go to the store and check out, you type in your phone number to access the coupons you clipped beforehand.
+For example, they frequently have $5 off a $25 purchase, which I used.

 I got my succulents at Michaels with their 50% off sale.
 It was the cheapest place I found in our area.
-You could use any type of plant you like that fits your budget.
+You could use any plant you like that fits your budget.

-After comparing prices and seeing what would be the best fit, I found the succulent mats to be the best price for the look I wanted.
+After comparing prices and seeing, I found the succulent mats to be the best price for the look I wanted.

 I spent a total of $25 on this project.